prateeklal/mean/README.md

 # mean
-This is the application built using MEAN stack
+This application is built using MEAN stack